 In the Caribbean, pre-Colombian peoples certainly had these same links with humpback whales, these whales considered these peoples as their family, until 1492 .

-1492, the arrival of the Europeans sounded the death knell for these civilizations, Kalinagos, Caribbean, Tainos, Arrawaks, these peoples were gradually exterminated or assimilated, their culture and spirituality destroyed.
-The whales then underwent this genocide of their "family" as a trauma.
-From then on, a legitimate mistrust of the "new" humans that now populate the Caribbean has taken hold.
+In 1492, the arrival of the Europeans sounded the death knell for these civilisations: Kalinagos, Caraibes, Taïnos, Arrawaks, these peoples were gradually exterminated or assimilated, their culture and spirituality wiped out.
+The whales were traumatised by the genocide of their 'family'.
+From then on, they developed a legitimate mistrust of the "new" humans who now populate the Caribbean.

 Pierre Lavagne de Castellan